Skip to main content

 Atria Books | 9781668032060 | Published March 17, 2026

-The Fountain by Casey Scieszka - Fantasy, Fiction, Historical Fantasy, Historical Fiction
+The Fountain by Casey Scieszka - Fantasy, Fiction, Women's Fiction

 Harper | 9780063393400 | Published March 17, 2026

 Vera Van Valkenburgh hasn’t been home in 188 years.
 But now Vera, forever 26 and able to heal from any wound, has returned to the Catskills.
 Whatever made her family immortal happened here, and if she can uncover it, maybe she can reverse it.
 After nearly two centuries --- an endless sequence of unnoticed, meaningless lives and a soul-shaking incident in the desert --- she longs to be released.
 Posing as a newly arrived forest ranger, she quickly blends into the upstate community and learns of something curious and disturbing.
-A mysterious, well-funded company is snapping up local property, no matter how high the asking price.
-But when her brother, a fellow immortal shows up, accompanied by a woman whose face is incredibly familiar to Vera, the purpose for her return gets clouded and Vera is in a race against time to find out what has caused her condition before someone else does.
+A mysterious, well-funded company is snapping up local property.
+But when her brother, a fellow immortal, shows up --- accompanied by a woman whose face is incredibly familiar to Vera --- the purpose for her return gets clouded.
+Vera is in a race against time to find out what has caused her condition before someone else does.

-The Shock of the Light by Lori Inglis Hall - Fiction, Historical Fiction
+The Shock of the Light by Lori Inglis Hall - Fiction, Historical Fiction, Women's Fiction

 Pamela Dorman Books | 9780593834251 | Published March 17, 2026

-Twins Tessa and Theo are roots of the same tree, in tune with one another’s every thought and desire.
-As World War II takes hold across Europe, both are eager to do their part.
+As World War II takes hold across Europe, twins Tessa and Theo are eager to do their part.
 Theo is recruited by the RAF and disappears into the skies, while Tessa jumps at the chance to join the Special Operations Executive, devoted to spying and sabotage behind enemy lines.
 Two years later, Theo comes home.
 Tessa does not.
-Theo, wounded, broken by the loss of his fellows and his sister, is indefatigable, angry, driven, a clandestinely gay man at a time when homosexuality was illegal --- and he will pay a price for pursuing answers about Tessa’s fate.
+A wounded Theo is broken by the loss of his fellows and his sister.
+He’s a clandestinely gay man at a time when homosexuality was illegal --- and he will pay a price for pursuing answers about Tessa’s fate.
 Decades later, PhD candidate Edie is deep into her research on the Special Operations Executive during the war.
 When she finds Theo in London, they form an unlikely partnership, and together they finally uncover the truth about Theo’s beloved sister.

 A Beautiful Loan by Mary Costello - Fiction